madsh0402/Forecasting-energy-consumption-in-Denmark/Data/Energy/Markdown/Energy data.md

-Der kan her ses de sidste 5 observationer af det 319726 observationer store dataset, dog er der 2 observationer for hver tidspunkt, dette skyldes at der en observation for hvert elnetværk (DK1 og DK2) Disse kan nu summeres for at få forbrug og produktion for hele danmark for hvert time fra 2005-03-25 23:00:00 til 2023-04-10 00:00:00 og skære alle andre variable fra end `HourDK` og `GrossConsumptionMWh`.
+Here you can see the last 5 observations of the dataset, which contains 319726 observations.
+However, there are 2 observations for each time point because there is one observation for each electricity network (DK1 and DK2).
+These can now be summed to get the consumption for all of Denmark for every hour from 2005-03-25 23:00:00 to 2023-04-10 00:00:00, and cut off all other variables except HourDK and GrossConsumptionMWh.

 <div>
 <table border="1" class="dataframe">